HD Analysis for the Maine Coon (Part 2)

 If we compare to the last group who is cats with 50% up to 79% tested cats behind, but who also got HD-degree 2 and/or 3 behind in those 5 generations.

-Here we can see that the difference is not that big anymore there is Normal hips ar almost the same, normal are a bit lower on the cats with 50-79% tested behind,
+Here we can see that the difference is not that big anymore those with Normal hips are almost the same, normal are a bit lower on the cats with 50-79% tested behind,

 also HD grade 1 is a bit higher, but both HD grade 2 and 3 are lower than in those cats with 0-49% tested cats behind.